What Is YouTube Keyword Research?

-How Do You Add Keywords to YouTube 2021?
+Add Keywords to YouTube Videos as Tags

 For videos already on your channel:

-- Sign in to YouTube Studio.
+- Sign in to your YouTube Studio account

-- Click “Content” in the menu to the left.
+- Click “Content” in the menu to the left

-- Choose which video you want to add tags to.
+- Choose which video you want to add tags to

 YouTube Keyword Research FAQs

-How Do You Create Channel Keywords on YouTube?
+How Do You Create ‘Channel’ Keywords on YouTube?